The key differences between the Q and Displayr user interfaces fall into four broad categories:

 Changes in terminology

 There are differences in terminology between Q and Displayr.
-Displayr uses terminology more consistently and is more aligned to standard data analysis terminology.
+Displayr uses terminology more consistently and is more aligned with standard data analysis terminology.
 The most common differences in terminology are:

 Things that are done differently in Displayr